CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    #### Workflow File - .github/workflows/workflow.yml

    This file contains the GitHub Actions workflow that automates the deployment process.
-It is triggered on a push to the main branch and it runs the Azure CLI command to deploy the ARM template.
+It is triggered on a push to the main branch, and it runs the Azure CLI command to deploy the ARM template.

    In this workflow, replace ExampleDeployment and ExampleGroup with your actual deployment name and resource group name.
 Also, make sure to store your Azure credentials as a secret in your GitHub repository.